Sam-I-am-BD/Chess-Dictionary-Validator/README.md

 I started out writing a lot of code that checked the mechanics to verify that my code was logical.
 I hadn’t written many functions, so I wanted to incorporate them into the program. (and hopefully make the code look a little cleaner) I gained a better understanding of how local variables work and how to return them to global variables.
 I should have figured out how to use git/GitHub sooner so you can see all of the iterations I when through.
 Oh well, next time.

 I haven’t completed this project yet.
 I will push the code I have so far and hopefully you can see how I finished this project.
-I’d really like to make some branches for incomplete validation checks and see if I can merge them.
+I’m going to make some branches for the last two functions I need and see if I can merge them.

+## Update

 I made a couple of branches for the last two functions and was able to merge them.
 It is nice to visually see the changes I make as I go, another handy feature of github that I was unaware of.
 I know the last function could have come out a little cleaner.
 Between learning git, github, and finishing the project, I feel ready to move on to the next thing.